Rosmuc: Literature

-The area has been home to a number of literary figures, including Irish revolutionary and language activist Patrick Pearse (Pádraig Mac Piarais or An Ṗiarsaċ) who had a summer residence there in the early 1900s and set several of his short stories in the area.
+The area has been home to a number of literary figures, including Irish revolutionary and language activist Patrick Pearse (Pádraig Mac Piarais) who had a summer residence there in the early 1900s and set several of his short stories in the area.
 Pearse was based in his Rosmuc cottage when he wrote the graveside oration, "Ireland unfree shall never be at peace", given at the funeral of Jeremiah O'Donovan Rossa in 1915.

 Another local writer was Pádraic Ó Conaire, who wrote 26 books, 473 stories, 237 essays and 6 plays partly set in the region.
-These included M'asal Beag Dubh (My Little Black Donkey) and the novella Deoraíocht (Exile).
+These included M'Asal Beag Dubh (My Little Black Donkey) and the novella Deoraíocht (Exile).

+The Irish language memoirs of Colm Ó Gaora, the former IRA company commander in Rosmuc during the Irish War of Independence, were published in 2008 under the title Mise.
+An English translation, under the title On the Run: The Story of an Irish Freedom Fighter, was published by Mercier Press in 2011.

 Education

 Rosmuc has had a long-term association with Coláiste na bhFiann, which provides host accommodation for students learning Irish during the summer months.

 The local national (primary) school is named for Saint Briocán.
 As of 2020, this gaelscoil had an enrollment of 37 pupils.